bagustris/bagustris.github.io/_pages/research.md

 ## Style Guide

-For repository style guidelines for undergraduate final projects, see [this guide](./repo_TA_style).
+An example repository for ~~undergraduate~~ final projects can be seen [in this guide](./repo_TA_style).

 ## Teaching Policy
-I currently only accepts master's (S2) and doctoral (S3) students for supervision.
-There is no specific requirements for master; however, for doctoral students, I required them to have minimum a publication, at least one that hosted in IEEE Explore.
-For both, a strong background in signal processing and machine learning is plus.
+There is no specific requirements for master; however, for doctoral students, I required them to have minimum a publication, at least one that hosted in IEEE Xplore or equivalent.
+A strong background in signal processing and machine learning is plus for student candidates.
 I prefer to supervise students who are highly motivated and passionate about research and previously (or willingly) have use either Nkululeko or Speechain toolkits.
-Master students may work on my given research themes but PhD students should be independent.
-Both must be proactive in conducting research.
+Master students may work on my given research themes but PhD students should proposed their theme independently.
 I will provide guidance and support.
 Regular discussions and meetings are keys to discuss progress, challenges, and next steps.
-Students are encouraged to **read relevant literature** and **do experiment** with different approaches, and **critically analyze** their results.
-Collaboration with peers is also encouraged to foster a productive research environment.
+Students are encouraged to actively **read** relevant literature, **do** experiment with different approaches, and critically **analyze** their results.
+While research is important, health is also a priority, both physically and mentally.
 Ultimately, I aim to help students develop their research skills and contribute meaningfully to their field of study.
 ---

 **Contact email**: bagustris[at]outlook.com